History of modern period domes: Structure

 Proportional rules for an arch's thickness to span ratio were developed during the 19th century, based on catenary shape changes in response to weight loads, and these were applied to the vertical forces in domes.
+The first studies on domes' limit thickness were published in 1855 by Kobell.
+Mathematical analysis of domes were published by Eytelwein (1808), Dietlein (1823), Persy (1834), Kobell (1855), Scheffler (1857), and Michon (1857), but the methods were not used by architects and engineers.
 Edmund Beckett Denison, who had published a proof on the subject in 1871, wrote in a Domes article in the Ninth Edition of the Encyclopædia Britannica that the thickness to span ratio was lower for a dome than it was for an arch due to the more distributed loads of a dome.
+The first studies of collapse mechanisms for domes were published in 1877 by Beckett.
 Ideas on linear elasticity were formalized in the 19th century.
+The first graphical analysis of domes was published in 1879 by Wittmann, allowing the line of thrust to be determined, and it was used by other German authors.
+The 1878 graphical method by Henry Turner Eddy to calculate compressive and tensile hoop forces was applied to masonry domes of revolution in any form in 1881 by August Föppl and it was used in America beginning around 1900.

 The span of the ancient Pantheon dome, although matched during the Renaissance, remained the largest in the world until the middle of the 19th century.
 The large domes of the 19th century included exhibition buildings and functional structures such as gasometers and locomotive sheds.

 Domes made of radial trusses were analyzed with a "plane frame" approach, rather than considering three dimensions, until an 1863 Berlin gasometer dome design by engineer Johann Wilhelm Schwedler that became known as the "Schwedler dome".
 He published the theory behind five such domes and a structural calculation technique in 1866.
 Schwedler's work on these axially symmetric shells was expanded by August Föppl in 1892 to apply to "other shell-type truss frameworks".
 By the 1860s and 1870s, German and other European engineers began to treat iron domes as collections of short straight beams with hinged ends, resulting in light openwork structures.
 Other than in glasshouses, these structures were usually hidden behind ceilings.
 Dome types that used lengths of rolled steel with riveted joints included "Schwedler domes", "Zimmermann domes", "lattice domes", and "Schlink domes".

 According to Irene Giustina, dome construction was one of the most challenging architectural problems until at least the end of the 19th century, due to a lack of knowledge about statics.
 Rafael Guastavino's use of the recent development of graphic statics enabled him to design and build inexpensive funicular domes with minimal thickness and no scaffolding.
 The vaults were typically 3 inches thick and workers, standing on the completed portions, used simple templates, wires, and strings to align their work.